Translate your website?

 One week's work and ongoing maintenance

-Fully translate your website
+(9) Fully translate your website

-Increase your Chinese search engine rankings
+You can increase your Chinese search engine rankings.

 One month's work and high ongoing maintenance